 There’s no denying that the Pivot Table is one of the most powerful tools in Excel to analyze a larger dataset quickly and extract necessary data efficiently.
 Unfortunately, you may get troubled while working with the Pivot Table as it lacks the feature of auto-updating.
 However, we can easily update if we know the efficient methods.
 In this article, I’ll demonstrate how to update the Pivot Table using 5 suitable methods range with the necessary explanation.

-This is our today’s dataset where the Product Category is given based on states.
+This is today’s dataset where the Product Category is given based on states.
 Also, the Quantity and Sales are provided.

-Before going into the methods of updating, certainly, you have the ability to create a Pivot Table.
+Before going into the methods of updating, certainly, you certainly have the ability to create a Pivot Table.
 However, if you want to know the process, you may visit the How to create Pivot Table article.

 I’ve made a Pivot Table for the above dataset, check the following screenshot.